-The purpose of this policy is to allow for the orderly development and execution of prescribed or management-ignited fires; prescribed fire needs to meet a variety of resource management objectives while minimizing risk and adverse impacts on public health and degradation of air quality.
-It is also the purpose of this policy to describe the skills and qualifications necessary for those involved in developing and executing Prescribed Fire Plans.
+The purpose of this policy is to provide for the orderly development and execution of prescribed or management-ignited fires, and to provide legally defensible standards aligned with industry standards.
+Prescribed fire needs to meet a variety of resource management objectives while minimizing risk and adverse impacts on public health, safety, and degradation of air quality.
+It is also the purpose of this policy to describe the skills and qualifications necessary for those involved in developing, executing, and approving Prescribed Fire Plans.